 Managing the cost of hiking food while thru-hiking can be complicated, especially when planning large quantities of resupplies in advance.
 Taking advantage of warehouse store prices and quantities can save considerable time, money, and headache, but likely can’t be your only source for food.

 A typical warehouse store (i.e. Costco) is around 145,000 square feet and stocks around 4,000 different items.
 A typical grocery store (i.e. Safeway) is around 46,000 square feet and stocks around 40,000 different items.
-This means that a typical grocery store may have up to 10 times more variety than a warehouse store, and won’t require walking around as much.
+This means that a typical grocery store has about 10 times more variety than a warehouse store, and won’t require walking around as much.
 As such, it is easier to find exactly what you want at a grocery store than at a warehouse store.

 Warehouse stores are great for stocking up on basic bulk items to save money but shouldn’t be considered the only place to shop for backpacking food.
 Also shopping at a grocery store will help to add variety to your diet.
 Varying your planned food greatly increases the likelihood you will enjoy your food on your long-distance backpacking trip (the importance of which cannot be understated).